 Our infographic reveals some surprising data on where Millennials are likely to pay attention to you so that you’re best set up for success.

-Here are some nuggets of knowledge to peak your interest:
+Here are some nuggets of knowledge to pique your interest:

 - National newspapers aren’t dead to them.
 Male Millennials are more likely to read the New York Times or the Washington Post than the average American

 - Magazines still get read.
 Glamour, Cosmopolitan and Vogue are most popular with female Millennials while males still read Sports Illustrated, Rolling Stone and Men’s Health in print vs. their mobile devices.